Wishmaster (film): Plot

-Alex, having been informed of Josh's death by Lieutenant Nathanson (Ricco Ross), tracks the gem to the statue which she tracks to Beaumont, who sends Alex to visit Wendy Derleth (Jenny O'Hara), a folklore professor, who explains the history of the gem and the nature of the djinn: a djinn grants wishes in exchange for souls, but as djinns are demonic in nature, the wishes will be twisted into curses for the djinn's amusement.
-Later, Alex learns that the Djinn needs to power the gem with human souls and then grant her (the person who originally released him) three wishes before he can open the gateway to release his fellow djinn on Earth; meanwhile, the Djinn takes the form of a dead man and uses the name Nathaniel Demerest.
-He kills a pharmacist (Reggie Bannister) with the wish of a vengeful vagrant (George 'Buck' Flower) and grants sales clerk Ariella's (Gretchen Palmer) wish for eternal beauty by turning her into a mannequin.
+Alex, having been informed of Josh's death by Lieutenant Nathanson, tracks the gem to the statue which she tracks to Beaumont, who sends Alex to visit Wendy Derleth, a folklore professor.
+Wendy explains the history of the gem and the nature of the djinn: a djinn grants wishes in exchange for souls, but as djinns are demonic in nature, the wishes will be twisted into curses for the djinn's amusement.
+Later, Alex learns that the Djinn needs to power the gem with human souls and then grant her (the person who originally released him) three wishes before he can open the gateway to release his fellow djinn on Earth.
+Meanwhile, the Djinn takes the form of a dead man and uses the name Nathaniel Demerest.
+He kills a pharmacist with the wish of a vengeful vagrant and grants sales clerk Ariella's wish for eternal beauty by turning her into a mannequin.
 Searching for Alex, he goes to Nathanson to gain her information.
 Nathanson refuses to help him, but the Djinn grants Nathanson's wish to easily prove a criminal's guilt by having the criminal go on a shooting spree inside the police precinct, and in the chaos finds Alex's home address and leaves.

-He next visits Nick, killing a security guard (Kane Hodder) along the way by fusing him into stained glass (when the guard says he'd "like to see" the Djinn "go through me").
-Nick facetiously agrees to help in exchange for a million dollars - which he receives when his mother takes out a life insurance policy and is killed the next day in a plane crash.
+The Djinn next visits Nick.
+Nick agrees to help in exchange for a million dollars, which he receives when his mother takes out a life insurance policy and is killed in a plane explosion.

 Alex sees troubling visions every time the Djinn grants wishes.
-She consults Derleth again, but soon realizes that she is talking to the Djinn, who has killed Derleth and taken her form.
+She consults Derleth again but soon realizes she is actually talking to the Djinn, who has killed Derleth and taken her form.
 The Djinn confronts Alex and offers her three wishes.
-In the spirit of fair play, he offers her a "free" wish, just to see what will happen.
+In the spirit of fair play, he offers her a "free" wish, to see what will happen.
 She wishes for him to shoot himself, but he is immortal and the gunshot fails to harm him.
 Using the first of her three official wishes, Alex wishes to know what he is.
-The Djinn teleports her to his hellish world within the gem which terrifies her as he boasts his evil to her.
-She then wishes herself to escape back to her apartment, alone.
+The Djinn teleports her to his hellish world within the gem which terrifies her as he boasts of his evil to her.
+She then wishes to escape back to her apartment, alone.